TobiDada17/Blockchain-E-Voting-System/README.md

 # Blockchain-E-Voting-System
 A Blockchain E-Voting System for the Surrey Students Union

+# Evoting-app-client subfolder -
-Evoting-app-client subfolder contains the React web application
+the React web application

+# Evoting-app-server subfolder -
-Evoting-app-server subfolder contains the Node.js Server
+the Node.js Server

+# Contract subfolder -
-Contract subfolder contains the smart contract of the application
+the smart contract of the application